radixdlt/community-scrypto-examples/defi/real-estate-manager/README.md

 The blueprint package (included 3 blueprints) is for authorities of countries or local communities *(Hereby refer as **authorities**)* to manage, keep track of ***real estate deeds*** and provide ***real estate services*** for authorized citizens of that communities by making use of Non Fungible Tokens (NFTs).

+- Protocol entities:
+1. Authorities: The main manager of the protocol, are allowed to authorize new citizen, market place or construction institute, also can authorize land modification, collect and edit tax.
+2. Citizens: The main user of the protocol, are allowed to request land modification, request construction or trade real estate NFTs.
+3. Market hosts: The main manager of the Market Place Components, are allowed to collect and edit market fee.
+4. Construction institutes: The main manager of the Construction Institute Components, are allowed to authorize construction, collect and edit construction service fee.

 - Core blueprint ***Real Estate Service***:
 1. Use Soul Bound Tokens (SBTs) to include a simple KYC solution for authorities to keep track of their citizens.
 Citizen's personal data is not recorded on ledger to ensure privacy.
 2. Included a method to authorize new land and create associated NFT when the protocol is first implemented on the communities.